 At the time of acquisition of purchased loans, we individually evaluate substantially all loans acquired in the transaction.
 For those purchased loans without evidence of credit deterioration, we evaluate each reviewed loan using an internal grading system with a grade assigned to each loan at the date of acquisition.
 To the extent that any purchased loan is not specifically reviewed, such loan is assumed to have characteristics similar to the characteristics of the aggregate acquired portfolio of purchased loans.
 The grade for each purchased loan without evidence of credit deterioration is reviewed subsequent to the date of acquisition any time a loan is renewed or extended or at any time information becomes available to us that provides material insight regarding the loan's performance, the borrower or the underlying collateral.
-To the extent that current information indicates it is probable that we will collect all amounts according to the contractual terms thereof, such loan is not considered in the determination of the required ALLL.
-To the extent that current information indicates it is probable to the contractual terms thereon, such loan is considered impaired and is considered in the determination of the required ALLL.
+To the extent that current information indicates it is probable that we will collect all amounts according to the contractual terms thereof, such loan is not considered impaired and is not considered in the determination of the required ALLL.
+To the extent that current information indicates it is probable that we will not be able to collect all amounts according to the contractual terms thereon, such loan is considered impaired and is considered in the determination of the required level of ALLL.